 Nina Simone, the legendary jazz artist and pianist, recorded her first album, Little Girl Blue, when she was age 25.
 The album was a surprise hit and sold well and, in her own words, “It made me into an instant celebrity” during the late 1950s.
 Elton John is quoted as saying that Simone went on to become the “greatest female artist of the 20th century.”

 In case you haven’t read it, Simone’s rags-to-riches story is chronicled in my previously posted article linked here, headlined as What Happened at Trois Mailletz, Miss Simone?
 (Part 2).

 This final part of the series tells Simone’s story going the other way – from riches to rags!
-By 1982, Simone was still a world-famous artist and was approaching 50 year of age, but she had in some ways reached rock bottom as described in my well-researched story below.
-However, Simone was given a second chance during this troubled time in her life by Jacques Boni, the benevolent owner/director of the Trois Mailletz club in Paris – providing Simone with an opportunity to take control of her life and career after others had mismanaged it over the years.
+By 1982, Simone was still a world-famous artist and was approaching 50 years of age, but she had mostly reached rock bottom as described in my well-researched story below.
+However, Simone was given a second chance at that time by Jacques Boni, the benevolent owner/director of the Trois Mailletz club in Paris – providing Simone with an opportunity to take control of her life and career after others had mismanaged it over the years.
 This part of the series portrays the untold story of Simone’s escapades in Paris during the early 1980s and Jacques’ goodwill that allowed Nina to regain her footing in life – all of which revolved around the renowned Trois Mailletz club in the Latin Quarter of Paris.

 What Happened to Nina Simone?